 New Terrier Checklist

 After paying your deposit, you will receive an email with instructions on creating your BU username and Kerberos password.
 This username will be your BU email address and your login for the Student Link at Boston University.
-Once you create your username, you will have the same username for your entire time at BU.
-(Important: Remember to select a username that you will want professors, staff, and future employers to see as your email!)
+Once you create your username, you will have the same username for your entire time at BU, so make sure to select a username that you will want professors, staff, and future employers to see as your email!

-The School of Education hosts four University Orientation sessions.
-At Orientation, you will register for classes, learn important information about BU, and meet some of your future classmates!
-Once you make your deposit, you can register for orientation in early May.
+The School of Education hosts four Orientation sessions.
+At Orientation, you will register for classes, learn about BU, and meet some of your future classmates!
+Once you submit your deposit, you can register for orientation in early May.
 The School of Education’s University Orientation sessions will be: